Skip to content

 To quote this paper, “During floods, females, elderly and children appear to be at greater risk of psychological and physical health effects, while males between 10 to 29 years may be at greater risk for mortality (death).
 Post-flood, those over 65 years and males are at increased risk of physical health effects, while females appear at greater risk of psychological health effects.
 Other risk factors include previous flood experiences, greater flood depth or flood trauma, existing illnesses, medication interruption, and low education or socioeconomic status.”

 Some of the less obvious impacts include electrocution, carbon monoxide poisoning, and burns.
-Carbon monoxide poisoning and burns happen due to people using gas stoves and portable kerosene heaters inside for heat after the power goes out.
+Carbon monoxide poisoning and burns happen due to people using generators, gas stoves and portable kerosene heaters inside for power and heat after the grid goes down.

 Some other risk factors for death or injury during a flood, include: drinking alcohol or being drunk during a flood; wading into flooded waters; attempting to rescue others in flooded areas; and driving a car in a flooded area –unless you were using that car to evacuate the flood area, in which case it was protective.